I hold both a bachelor's and a master's degree in applied mathematics.

 (-b - sqrt(b^2 -4ac))/2a = (-8-sqrt(64-4*1*15))/2*1 = (-8-sqrt(4))/2 = -10/2 = -5

-So indeed, the formula gives the same roots.
+So indeed, the formula has the same roots.

 Completing the Square